fpodschwadek/aider-ollama/README.md

 # aider/Ollama Docker Compose Setup

-This is a simple Docker Compose setup for running [aider](https://aider.chat/) with local LLM instances via the [Ollama](https://ollama.com/) framwork.
+This is a simple Docker Compose setup for running [aider](https://aider.chat/) with local LLM instances via the [Ollama](https://ollama.com/) framework.

 Both components already provide official Docker images.
 This setup makes handling them in parallel a tiny bit more convenient, mainly by putting command line arguments into a configuration file and modifying the entrypoints and commands of the original images.